fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/78836373/120309110-0a49f480-c2ff-11eb-9e51-9da253a52101.png)

 - **Random Forest** result accuracy is already **good**, in other hand, this model is categorized as **Strong Learner** model which causing the model might be only memorizing the data, and not learning the pattern.
-So we want to decrease accuracy score to get a **Good Learner** and get more suitable confusion matrix
+So we want to decrease accuracy score to get a **Good Learner** and get more suitable confusion matrix.

 **MACHINE LEARNING SUMMARY**:
 - From the initial machine learning modelling, there are **no overfit result** on all over model algorithm